 \end{cor}

 Eigenvalues of Cayley graphs on Coxeter groups have also been studied in \cite{IvrissimtzisP13} in the context of spectral representations associated with random walks on vertex-transitive graphs.

-Recall from section \ref{subsubsec:sn} that the transposition network $T_n$ is the Cayley graph on the symmetric group $S_n$ with connection set consisting of all transpositions in $S_n$.
+Recall from Section \ref{subsec:sn} that the complete transposition graph $T_n$ is the Cayley graph on the symmetric group $S_n$ with connection set consisting of all transpositions in $S_n$.
 The eigenvalues of $T_n$ were obtained in \cite{KalpakisYesha97}; see Theorem \ref{thm:KalpakisYesha97}.
-The value of the second largest eigenvalue of $T_n$ was used to obtain the exact value of the bisection width of $T_n$, answering an open question posed by F. T. Leighton.
+The second largest eigenvalue of $T_n$ was used to obtain the exact value of the bisection width of $T_n$, answering an open question posed by F. T. Leighton.